 1) Educating: We educate our members on how the ballot proposition process works, their voting rights, and how propositions are implemented once they are passed.
 We also educate our volunteers, who are not all directly impacted by incarceration, about the mass criminalization system and inform them of ongoing campaigns they can be a part of to further Initiate Justice’s work.

 2) Advocacy: We also directly educate our base about specific ballot propositions and offer advice on whether or not to support them and why.
 We also aim to draft, pass, and implement ballot propositions created by incarcerated people and their loved ones every election cycle.

 - 8,000 incarcerated people who receive newsletters and policy updates from Initiate Justice quarterly

-- 175 Inside Organizers who lead campaigns from inside CA prisons and educate and organize their peers
+- 175 Inside Organizers who lead campaigns from inside CA prisons spread information and organizing strategy to their peers

-Outside Organizers are formerly incarcerated people, loved ones of incarcerated people, or allies, who build community around ending mass incarceration and lead Initiate Justice campaigns in their local community.
+Outside Organizers are formerly incarcerated people or people with incarcerated loved ones who build lead Initiate Justice campaigns in their community and region.